DashBouquet/HATT/README.md

 CD configured from master branch.

-I decided to use Context API as state manager there.
-It can be easily changed to Redux if project will grow.
+Redux used as state manager.

 The Fetch API is used to get data.